 Responsive web design is an approach to web design aimed at crafting sites to provide an optimal viewing and interaction experience - easy reading and navigation with a minimum of resizing, panning, and scrolling - across a wide range of devices (from different sized computer monitors to tablets and mobile phones).
 In recent years, a increasingly significant proportion of internet searches are carried out on a mobile or tablet.
 This is likely to increase.
 Websites SHOULD be responsive.
 A good designer will do this as a matter of course, and it should be built into their price structure, but ask the questions as some still try and charge extra for it.

 In 2014, 25% of visitors to the Diocesan website viewed it on a mobile or tablet.
-In 2015, that had increased to 35%, in the first two months of 2016 this is running at 51%!
+In 2015, that had increased to 35%, in the first six months of 2018 this is running at 49%!
 You exclude a large part of your audience if they cannot view it properly on their device of choice.